COMPUTATIONAL DESIGN AND DIRECTED EVOLUTION

 (2) Dynamic and Electrostatic Origins of Catalysis in Designer Enzymes

 During my PhD (with Prof. Donald Hilvert, ETH Zurich), I have improved a computationally designed enzyme catalyzing an elementary proton transfer reaction by four orders of magnitude using directed evolution.
 Comparable to natural enzymes, rate enhancements were almost entirely enthalpic.
-Surprisingly, evolution introduced an activation heat capacity – resulting in curved Eyring plots – and signaling increased rigidity in the transition state ensemble.
-We are currently running molecular dynamics simulations to identify the dynamical nature of that effect.
+Surprisingly, evolution introduced an activation heat capacity resulting in curved Eyring plots.
+Evolution introduced a dynamical network to recruit the whole protein for catalysis by rigidifying the TS ensemble.

 Directed evolution of a related designer enzyme (Blomberg, Nature 2013) has introduced a new catalytic residue that forms an oxyanion hole.
 Kinetic and structural characterization of single-point variants, combined with DFT modeling, confirmed a catalytic role of oxyanion stabilization, but unexpectedly revealed that loss of that residue can be compensated by increased active-site desolvation and precise alignment of catalytic residues.
 We are currently using experimental and computational methods to dissect the electrostatic and dynamic origins of that effect.